Simon123123/VVenc_multiprofile_coding/README.md

 ## Load csv files for acceleration:

-1. Set values of macros correctly for Dep multi-rate and Dep multi-reso encodings.
+1. Set values of macros correctly for Dep multi-rate and Dep multi-reso encodings (cf. above table).

 2. Build the encoder and call it as follows: